stubz151/analytics-accelerator-s3/README.md

 Analytics Accelerator Library for Amazon S3 is an open source library that accelerates data access from client applications to Amazon S3.

 With this library, you can:
-* Lower processing times and compute costs for Amazon S3 data-intensive workloads.
+* Lower processing times and compute costs for for data analytics workloads.
 * Implement S3 best practices for performance.
 * Utilize optimizations specific to [Apache Parquet](https://parquet.apache.org/) files, such as pre-fetching metadata located in the footer of the object and predictive column pre-fetching.
-* Improve the price performance for your data analytics applications, including workloads based on [Apache Spark](https://spark.apache.org/) and open table formats such as [Apache Iceberg](https://iceberg.apache.org/).
+* Improve the price performance for your data analytics applications, such as workloads based on [Apache Spark](https://spark.apache.org/).

 ## Current status